MaximilianRau2004/CineMate/README.md

 ## Future Features

-- **User Profiles**: Implement a feature where users can update their profile information.
-- **Watchlist Management**: Allow users to add and remove movies/TV shows from their watchlist.
 - **Movie/TV Show Recommendations**: Integrate an API to recommend movies based on user preferences.
 - **Role-based Access Control**: Introduce roles (Admin, User) with specific permissions (e.g., Admin can manage users).